geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 I hope you enjoy our team's effort to improve communication.
 The use of the CVE system allows us to reach a wider audience than reads these blog posts.

-See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.
+See the project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ## Experimental Java 21 support